danielharrell/open-eyes-lect-2017-18/Open.md

 a closed jar, or completed parabola?

-We might argue for this as the philosopher Schopenhauer once did, with the brevity that befits a self-evident truth:
+We might argue for this as the philosopher Schopenhauer once did, with the brevity of a self-evident truth: <!--Later return to the seeming self-evidence of this, a matter of philosophical discernment.
+For Part 2 opening, the predicament is that our very thinking that proves our freedom instead proves our enslavement.
+Our very openness proves our closedness.-->

 > It is therefore the Understanding itself which has to create the objective world; for this